EEN421/EEN421.github.io/_posts/Toolbox Announcement.md

+---
+layout: post
-# KQL Toolbox 🛠️ & PowerShell Toolbox 🧰 are live on Amazon!
+title: "🛠️ KQL Toolbox & 🧰 PowerShell Toolbox Are Live on Amazon"
+subtitle: "Why these books exist — even if you’ve read every blog post"
+date: 2026-01-09
+categories: [Security, PowerShell, KQL, Microsoft-Sentinel, DevSecOpsDad]
+tags: [PowerShell, KQL, Microsoft Sentinel, Automation, Security Operations, DevSecOpsDad]
+author: Ian Hanley
+---

-After publishing the PowerShell Toolbox and KQL Toolbox blog series, one thing became clear:
+After publishing the **PowerShell Toolbox** and **KQL Toolbox** blog series, one thing became obvious:

-The individual tools were useful — _but the system they formed was harder to see._
+The individual tools were useful —
+**but the system they formed was hard to see.**

 So I turned them into books.

 Today, I’m officially announcing the release of two companion volumes:

+**PowerShell Toolbox**
-**_PowerShell Toolbox — a practitioner’s guide to building audit-ready, defensible automation_**
+*A practitioner’s guide to building audit-ready, defensible automation*

+**KQL Toolbox**
-**_KQL Toolbox — a practitioner’s guide to cost, signal, and response discipline in Microsoft Sentinel_**
+*A practitioner’s guide to cost, signal, and response discipline in Microsoft Sentinel*

-Each book is built from the same real-world problems explored in the blog posts on this site — but organized, expanded, and connected into a cohesive operating model.
+Both books are grounded in the same real-world problems explored in the blog posts on this site — but reorganized, expanded, and connected into something the blogs intentionally avoid becoming:

+**A coherent operating model.**

-If you’ve followed the blog series closely, a fair question is: _Why publish books at all — and why buy them if you’ve already read every article?_
+If you’ve followed the blog series closely, a fair question is:

+*Why publish books at all — and why read them if you’ve already read every article?*

-The rest of this post answers that question directly.
+This post answers that directly.

 ---

-## The Blogs Provide Tools — The Books Provide Systems
+## The Blogs Provide Tools
+## The Books Provide Systems

 The Toolbox blog posts are intentionally **modular**.

 You can:

-* Read one post in isolation
+- Read one post in isolation
-* Copy a script or query
+- Copy a script or query
-* Get an answer
+- Get an answer
-* Move on
+- Move on

 That’s exactly what blogs should do.

-But security operations do not fail because teams lack *tools*.
+But security operations don’t fail because teams lack tools.
-They fail because those tools are not connected into a **coherent operating model**.
+They fail because those tools never get connected into a **deliberate system**.

-The books exist to provide that model.
+The books exist to provide that system.

 ---